International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 In addition to the functional elements of a data space, many optional roles and components exist.
-The entities providing these functions must join the data space like any other participant and fulfill all requirements, policies and procedures enforced by the DSA to establish trust.
+The entities providing these functions must join the data space like any other participant and fulfill all requirements, policies and procedures enforced by the DSGA to establish trust.

 Depending on the services provided, these additional elements may need